Holiday Notice

 Emily May

-Choosing the right agile project management tool for your team is a collaborative decision that requires consideration of agile principles, organizational goals, and team preferences.
+Choosing the right agile project management tool for your team is a collaborative decision that requires consideration of agile methodology, organizational goals, and team preferences.

 Whether you’re searching for your team’s first project management tool or are ready to switch to a new one, with so many choices available, it can be challenging to know how to choose the right software.